codeware-sthlm/nx-plugins/packages/nx-payload/README.md

 ## DX

-Generated applications comes with a set of Nx targets to help you get started.
+Generated applications come with a set of Nx targets to help you get started.

 ### Start Payload and database in Docker